Fired FBI director Comey says Trump 'morally unfit': ABC News interview

 Reuters and other news outlets have obtained copies of Comey’s book before its formal release.
 In it, Comey wrote that Trump, in a private meeting, pressed the then-FBI director for his loyalty.

-Comey told ABC News that the title of the book came from a “bizarre conversation” he had with Trump at the White House in January 2017 shortly after his inauguration.
+Comey told ABC News that the title of the book came from that “bizarre conversation” he had with Trump at the White House in January 2017, shortly after his inauguration.

 “He asked for my loyalty personally as the F.B.I. director.
 My loyalty’s supposed to be to the American people and to the institution,” Comey said in the interview.